Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: Details for Figure

 \section{Details for Figure \ref{fig: correlation}}

-The blue curve is a numerical estimate for the ergodic average of $\text{corr}(p_i,p_{i+1})$.
-This correlation was measured after evolving the system ($W=4$, $\gamma=1$, and fixed $\omega_{L/2}=1$) from the initial condition $p_i=0$, $q_i=c\delta_{i,L/2}$ for $t=10^8$, with $c$ such that the total energy equals $E=0.4$.
+The blue curve is a numerical estimate for $\text{corr}(p_i,p_{i+1})$ defined with the use of an ergodic average in place of ensemble average.
+This correlation was measured after evolving the system of length $L=10^3$ with $\gamma=1$ and fixed $\omega_{L/2}=1$ from the initial condition $p_i=0$, $q_i=c\delta_{i,L/2}$ for $t=10^8$, with $c$ such that the total energy equals $E=0.4$.
+Here we again used the leapfrog method, i.e.\@ we used the algorithm \eqref{eq: integrator} with $dt=0.4$.
+The average was taken over a time window $\Delta t = 10^3$ with smaller integration step $dt=0.1$.

 The orange curve shows $\text{corr}(p_i,p_{i+1})$ in the prethermal ensemble constructed from data in a window of size $10$ around each site.
+More precisely it is computed in a Gibbs ensemble with two conserved quantities $H_0$ and $I$ such that the averages of these quantities are equal to their instantaneous values at time $t=10^8$ in the simulation.

-Both curves have been averaged over disorder.
+Both curves have been averaged over $100$ realizations of disorder.
 The black line is the value of $\text{corr}(p_i,p_{i+1})$ in a equilibrium state.
 It is zero because the equilibrium state is a product for the momentum variables.